ronaldmuhumuza-tech/IndusStream/v1-serverless-telemetry/README.md

-# IndusStream – Industrial Telemetry Platform on AWS
+# v1 – Serverless Telemetry
-A simple serverless telemetry ingestion platform demonstrating edge-to-cloud architecture on AWS.

-## Overview

-IndusStream is a simple cloud-based telemetry ingestion platform that simulates how industrial systems send data from the field into the cloud.

-The project focuses on designing a clear, low-cost, and scalable architecture using managed AWS services.
+Simulated telemetry data is sent to AWS and processed using a fully serverless architecture.

 ---

-## Use Case

-A simulated industrial edge device sends telemetry data securely to AWS for validation, storage, and operational visibility.

----

-## Architecture (v1)
+## Architecture

 The system uses a serverless ingestion pattern: